-Guaranteed Admission Program The Guaranteed Admission program provides an avenue of entry to The University of Vermont for students who are not yet ready to enter a degree program.
+Guaranteed Admission Program The Guaranteed Admission Program provides an avenue of entry to The University of Vermont for students who are not yet ready to enter a degree program.
 The Guaranteed Admission Program provides advising services and guarantees admission after successful completion of approved academic credit courses taken through Continuing Education.
 The program is administered cooperatively by Continuing Education, Undergraduate Admissions, and the deans' offices of the colleges and schools within UVM.

 To qualify for the Guaranteed Admission Program students must have a high school diploma or G.E.D.
-Students will complete a minimum of 18 semester credits in approved courses which must include any admissions requirements lacking from high school as well as courses for proposed major and general education requirements.
+Students will complete a minimum of 18 semester credits in approved courses as well as courses for the proposed major and general education requirements.
+Any admissions requirements lacking from high school must also be completed.
 A G.P.A. of 3.0 must be maintained.
-Students may apply for admission while completing the last semester of required course work.
+Students in the program have the option of applying for admission at any time as regular applicants.
+Admission is only guaranteed, however, to those students who have successfully completed their contract course work.
 Please refer to admission deadlines on page 10.
-Applications will be held until it is confirmed that students have successfully completed all courses, at which time they will be admitted.